GetResponse/DevZone/DC/README.md

 If description is given link is shown under this name instead of URL on performance stats.
 It makes stats easier to read and allows to do two tricks – splitting and merging.

 Splitting allows to show many links with the same URL under different names.
-It may be useful for statistical purposes like creating a “click heat map” of your message.
+It may be useful for statistical purposes like creating a "click heat map" of your message.

 ```
 Hello